gh-capstone-team-c/Go.bARk/README.md

 Github: https://github.com/betsyg6

-**_Current Features_**

-[x] User can toss ball to dog and dog will animate and return ball.

-[x] User/Dog interaction generates points, which both appear numerically and visually in the form of a heart meter in the menu.

-[x] User can feed their dog and obtain points.

-[x] User can walk their dog in a virtual reality portal scene.

-[x] User can take screenshots of their dog and view them in a gallery.

-**_Additional Ideas_**

-- more friend interactions

-- spend points in a store

-- customizable colored themes

-- more dog games :)

 ## Tech Stack

-React-Native
+- React-Native

-Redux
+- Redux

-Express
+- Express

-PostgreSQL
+- PostgreSQL

-ViroReact
+- ViroReact

-Socket.io
+- Socket.io

+## Current Features

+- User can toss ball to dog and dog will animate and return ball.

+- User/Dog interaction generates points, which both appear numerically and visually in the form of a heart meter in the menu.

+- User can feed their dog and obtain points.

+- User can walk their dog in a virtual reality portal scene.

+- User can take screenshots of their dog and view them in a gallery.

+## Additional Ideas

+- Friends able to chat, send points, or remind friends to play with their dog

+- User can spend points in a store on accessories for their dog

+- Customizable color themes

+- More dog games :)